 YearOne is a zero-credit course that will occur during the first 10 weeks of the 14 week semester.
 First-year students will take YearOne during their first semester.

 Completion of the course is a first-year requirement.
 Students will not be allowed to withdraw from the course except by special permission from the Senior Director of the Academic Support Center.
-Students will be able to change their grade by repeating the course through independent study.

 Topics covered during the course are as follows: